“When anxiety was great within me, your consolation brought me joy.” Psalm 94:19 NIV

 If your anxiety or panic attacks are paralyzing, definitely seek medical attention.
-A physician can be very helpful in treating anxiety, especially when it is caused by a chemical imbalance, mental illness, or life-altering event, such as is the case with post-traumatic stress disorder or grief.
+A physician can be very helpful in treating anxiety, especially when it is caused by a chemical or hormonal imbalance, mental illness, or life-altering event, such as is the case with post-traumatic stress disorder or grief.
 It is important to remember, though, that while medical attention may be necessary, it is meant to compliment, not replace, the true inner healing that comes through prayer and time spent in the presence of God.

 Meeting with an experienced biblical counselor is priceless as you are seeking freedom from your anxiety.
 Not only do they understand the physical, emotional, and mental aspects of anxiety, they can also recognize any possible spiritual roots and causes.
 They are trained to disciple you, pray with you, and give you biblical guidance.